-These individual lemon trifle desserts are fresh, quick to make (30 minutes total) and so delicious!
+These individual lemon curd trifles are fresh, quick to make (30 minutes total) and so delicious!

-These lemon trifles are made with layers of crumbled ladyfinger cookies, a homemade ginger lemon curd, homemade raspberry jam and whipped cream.
+These lemon curd trifles are made with layers of moistened, crushed ladyfinger cookies, a homemade ginger lemon curd, homemade raspberry jam and whipped cream.

 If you like lemon- and ginger-flavored desserts, you might also enjoy this easy lemon ginger mousse.